 - Issues surrounding accurate coding for both facility and professional coding, including providing appropriate clinical supervision; and

 - Strategies to identify compliance and mitigate enforcement risk.

-The session will also focus on the roles of senior leadership, the in-house legal department, compliance and outside counsel in conducting compliance reviews and corrective action planning and recap key trends and developments in recent health care fraud and abuse, compliance and government enforcement.
-Listeners will leave the webinar with knowledge of how these trends and changes will impact health care organizations and their contracting and compliance efforts.
+The session focuses on the roles of senior leadership, the in-house legal department, compliance and outside counsel in conducting compliance reviews and corrective action planning and recap key trends and developments in recent health care fraud and abuse, compliance and government enforcement.
+Viewers will leave the webinar with knowledge of how these trends and changes will impact health care organizations and their contracting and compliance efforts.